danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 **Where**: [MaRS Discovery District, Toronto Canada](https://marsdd.com)

+## Why look at code quality

+Why look at the quality of Blockchain implementations?
+[Here's our answer.](https://medium.com/@jstvssr/why-blockchain-needs-future-proof-code-cb09b39175e1#.bqfmcig55)

+Has this been done before in the context of Hackathons?
+Yes, [Here's a write-up.](https://medium.com/softwareimprovementgroup/how-a-hackathon-appreciates-quality-code-bd1bdb8b3479)

 ## How does it work?

 * Your code will be evaluated for compliance with these 10 guidelines for building maintainable software: